Is Online Gambling Legal in South Africa?

 Provincial gambling boards

 South Africa has nine provinces, each with its own gambling board.
 A licence from one province allows national online operation — meaning a bookmaker licensed in the Western Cape can legally accept bets from a player in Gauteng.
+For the full breakdown of all nine boards with contact details, licence verification, and how to file complaints, see our provincial gambling boards guide.

-| Province | Board | Known For |
+| Province | Board | Contact | Known For |

 |---|---|---|